owent/xres-code-generator/README.md

 python -m pip install Mako --user -f requirements.txt
 ```

-Or you can download and build dependencies by your self as below and use `-x <custom module install path>` to add them to search paths.
+Or you can download and build dependencies by your self as below and use `--add-path <custom module install path>/--add-package-prefix <custom module install prefix>` to add them to search paths.

 #### mako